OzzyHelix/virtio_config/README.md

 * **OS (Guest):** Windows 11 Pro
 * **OS (Host):** Arch Linux running on the Linux Zen Kernel

-*Host on the Samsung drive and Guest drives are stored on an SSD and HDD with the other HDD serving as a backup drive that.*
+*Host on the Samsung drive and Guest drives are stored on an SSD and HDD with the other HDD serving as a backup drive.*

 ### Troubleshooting
 ### Zen Kernel and ACS Patch